a New York City parking garage collapses, killing one person; 5 wounded - ExBulletin

 Ahmad Scott arrived to pick up his car after work and found disaster in the making.

-In the video he shot from across the street, someone yells off camera, “Watcher!
+In a video he shot from across the street, someone yells off camera, “Guard!
 911!
 911!
 There’s a building collapsing on Ann Street,” followed by the sound of something collapsing.
 About 45 seconds later, two women ran out saying the building fell while they were in it.
-A man stands on a fire escape while bystanders try to spot how to help him down, Scott said.
+A man stands on a fire escape while bystanders try to figure out how to help him down.
+Scott said he eventually did.

 “I hope there isn’t anyone else,” Scott remembers thinking, worrying about the garage workers he knew.